Posted 10.14.2018 by Josh Krakauer

 How does it work for us?

 Since we started implementing Agile into our social media agency’s culture and workflows, we have gone through many iterations.
 Our first foray into Agile was with all-hands retrospectives and twice-a-week standups, allowing our team the chance to talk through what’s working and not with our transition.
 Within a year we added the other ceremonies and had reorganized our teams around sprint schedules.
 While we were getting our feet wet, we didn’t concern ourselves as much with sizing our tasks during Sprint Planning and tracking our velocity.
 We decided to use Demos as a time for dedicated feedback more than it traditionally is.
-It made sense for us to have both a physical scrum board and a digital copy on Trello since so much of our day is spent online.
+It made sense for us to have both a physical scrum board and a digital copy on Airtable since so much of our day is spent online.

 There will be aspects of Agile that you will need to adapt to fit your team, and the only way to figure that out, is to experiment.